logo for volleyballadvisors.com

 Solution: Game-like Volleyball Drills

-After learning the basic volleyball skills, coaches and players need to take skills training to the next level.
-This next step is to work on techniques in the game-like situation, which mimic the game as much as possible.
+After learning the basic volleyball skills, coaches and players need to take skills training to the next level.This next step is to work on techniques in the game-like situation, which mimics the game as much as possible.

 The solution for the issue is common sense: "the more game-like the drills are in practice, the more easier it is for players to repeat practiced skills in the match."

-Example: Game-like Volleyball Drills for Serving
+Game-like Volleyball Drills for Serving

-Volleyball Drills.
-Passing and Serving.Often volleyball serve is practiced in the end of the practice by splitting the teams and serving from the other side to another.
+Often volleyball serve is practiced in the end of the practice by splitting the teams and serving from the other side to another.

-Just like any other volleyball skill, volleyball serving needs to be practiced in the game-like situation!!
+Just like any other volleyball skill, volleyball serving needs to be practiced in the game-like situation!

 How to Make Volleyball Serving Drills Game-like?